logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 The Client Key is required to be a unique client identifier.
 The SLK isn’t a unique key and therefore not suitable to be used as the Client Key.

-Refer to data specifications for :ref:`identifier_management`.
+Refer to data specifications for `Identifier management <http://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html>`_.

 .. _master-client-index-faq: